datalayer/jupyter-ui/README.md

 > Jupyter UI is a set of [React.js](https://reactjs.org) components that allow a frontend developer to build data products compatible with the [Jupyter](https://jupyter.org) ecosystem.
 The user interface delivers executable notebooks and cells.

-Read the [documentation](https://jupyter-ui.datalayer.tech) and stop extending, compose instead (see [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance)).
 You can try it on this [CodeSandbox](https://codesandbox.io/p/sandbox/jupyter-react-cra-example-zygjbm?file=%2Fsrc%2Findex.tsx).

+Read the [documentation](https://jupyter-ui.datalayer.tech) and stop extending, [compose instead](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 The below image shows a gallery of the available React.js components ready to be used in you custom application.
 These open source components are used to build [Datalayer](https://datalayer.io), a collaborative platform for data analysis.